A. Victoria Mixon, Editor

 And the week after that we talk about how to revise wrong.

-24 Responses to “How to Characterize Wrong, in 3 Easy Steps”
+27 thoughts on “How to Characterize Wrong, in 3 Easy Steps

 I confess, in my current manuscript, I’ve recently realized that I’ve given one of my characters many small conflicts without focusing on the biggest internal one for her.
 This post really helped clarify that I need to go back and minimize some of her needs, while expanding and intensifying the most important conflict for her storyline.